telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 #### Description

 Fiddler Everywhere PRO activates multiple options for extended collaboration.
-The PRO dashboard provides means for managing plans, payments and for the activation of multiple subscritions of different accounts.
-This KB article demonstrates the functionalies accessible from [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com)
+The PRO dashboard provides means for managing plans, payments, and the activation of multiple subscriptions of different accounts.
+This KB article demonstrates the functionalities accessible from [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com)

 ## Fiddler Everywhere Dashboard

-To open the dashboard site open Fiddler Everywhere and click on the orange **Upgrade** button (for users without PRO version) or the green **PRO Plan** button (for user taht have already activated the PRO version).
+Open Fiddler Everywhere client, click on the orange **Upgrade** button (for users without PRO version) or the green **PRO Plan** button (for a user already activated the PRO version).
 Both are placed in the top-left corner of the Fiddler Everywhere client.
-Alternatively, you could directly open [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com) where after successfull login you will land on the main dashboard page.
+Alternatively, you could directly open [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com), where after successful login, you will land on the main dashboard page.

 _An example of the dashboard page for users with Free plan_
 ![Main dashboard page of Fiddler Everywhere](../images/kb/dashboard/dashboard-000.png)